Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-# The gameplay documentation has been thoroughly reviewed and updated to reflect player feedback prior to the official launch.
+# All gameplay documentation has been thoroughly reviewed to ensure it accurately reflects player feedback prior to the official launch.
-1. **Onboarding Clarity**: Enhanced onboarding instructions tailored to clarify game mechanics, ensuring that new players can comprehend game processes effectively and enhancing their initial gameplay experience.
+1. **Onboarding Improvements**: Onboarding instructions have been enhanced for clarity, helping new players understand game mechanics effectively and improving their initial experience.
 2. **Gameplay Mechanics**: Gameplay mechanics have been refined based on tester feedback, resulting in a balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been optimized to create a more immersive gaming experience, meeting player expectations with improved dialogue options and clearer action cues.
 4. **Future Expansion Potential**: We are exploring new narrative elements and gameplay expansions based on player suggestions to deepen the gaming experience and enrich overall player engagement.
 Extensive documentation of narrative dynamics and possible gameplay expansions has been created for ongoing development.